 By Parson Thru

-Danny and Arthur sat under the awning of the old store-boat on the wharf.
+Danny and Arthur sat under the awning of the old store-boat, listening to the rain.
 Dennis had crawled off to sleep in his cruiser.
 Low voices could be heard from the houseboat down on the pontoon.
-The rain fell steadily in a light curtain.

 “I could ask you the same.”